 We visit all our appointment-taking IPs as part of our monitoring process.
 For our larger firms that have consolidated their licensing with ICAEW or where we license several IPs in a firm, we will discuss the most efficient way to structure our visit.
-All our reviewers were previously appointment-taking IPs with casework experience so are able to provide support and share experiences and best practice.
+All our reviewers have had extensive experience of insolvency casework so are able to provide support and share experiences and best practice.

 The online annual return is an integral part of ICAEW’s regulatory relationship with firms.
 There is a dedicated section of the return for information about the firm's insolvency practitioners and their work.